 At their height the firm had some 20 employees, but after Harry retired in 1978 the firm experienced financial difficulties with production ceasing in 1983 and Herbert Clarkson sold the firm in 1984? to a company called Elliott’s Bricks Ltd of Huddersfield.
 One of Clarkson’s employees, Adam Harris went on to set up Camden Steam Services.
 Harris kept the relationship with Clarkson’s going by supplying the plans etc for the Jackson and Clarkson designs.
 The Managing Director of Elliott’s, Mr B. Elliott, was a steam enthusiast and owned a number of 10¼ inch gauge locomotives.
 He tried running the company as a viable concern but closed the company down fairly soon after its acquisition.
 Elliott’s Bricks is also no longer trading.
 Sadly the drawings and patterns for many of the Clarkson engines, whilst possibly still in existence, have not been commercially available for many years, thus Clarkson drawings are rare in their own right these days.
 Harry Clarkson died on 26th April 1985.

-Building a nearly completed 3½"g streamlined Duchess, and an early stage 3½"g LNER W1-like 6 cylinder geared Pacifc and a 3½"g rebuilt West Country
+Building a nearly completed 3½"g streamlined Duchess, and a 3D CAD designed and manufactured 3½"g rebuilt West Country Pacific

 I have been told that Blackgates have acquired the Clarkson drawings and remaining patterns so drawings and castings may be available again soon.
 I hope so as Clarksons had some nice designs although the drawings are not particularly detailed.